jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	prompt% source ~/lukeghg/bin/activate
 	(lukeghg) prompt%

 Update lukeghg package from GitHub.
-Make sure you are in `<GHGInventoryDirectory>/lukeghg/` directory:
+Make sure you are in `/data/shared/<user>/GHGInventory/lukeghg/` directory:

+	(lukeghg) prompt% cd /data/shared/<user>/GHGInventory/lukeghg/
 	(lukeghg) prompt% git pull

 Update your lukeghg virtual environment next.
 As with the installation recreate the wheel package, but now first remove the lukeghg package and then upgrade lukeghg and its dependencies.
-Make sure you are in `<GHGInventoryDirectory>/lukeghg/lukeghg` where you can see the *setup.py*  file.
+Make sure you are in `/data/shared/<users>/GHGInventory/lukeghg/lukeghg` where you can see the *setup.py*  file.

+	(lukeghg) prompt% cd data/shared/<user>/GHGInventory/lukeghg/lukeghg
 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel
 	(lukeghg) prompt% python3 -m pip uninstall lukeghg (lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

 The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.
-Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *A Setup your working environment*.
+Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *A Create python virtual envitonment*.

+**Tips**: Note we had to move a a bit inside the lukeghg package.

 ## D GHG inventory to CRFReporter xml file